The Song of the Bride

 I am yet his heart

-And fear not the hidden beast in camouflage,
+And fear not the hidden beast in waiting,

-And fear not the sound of slugs in flesh.
+And fear not the shadow of his form.

 I am yet the bridegroom's love, braced in gold,